SOUMEE2000/soumee2000.github.io/_posts/2021-07-04-Web-scrapping.md

 ##  Web-Scrapping Part -I

-Now, if we are about to get started on the subject let's just get our objectives straight.
-Web-scrapping simply means to scrap the contents of a web-page by looking at its html(more on that later).
-But why is such a simple and unrelated thing mentioned in a blog-site for machine learning?
-The answer is simple.
+Now, if we are about to get started on the subject let's just get our objectives and technical terms straight.
+Web-scrapping(it's a legitimate subject, by th way) simply means to scrap the contents of a web-page by looking at its html(more on that later).
+So. a couple of things are probably bugging you about this overly simple thing, right?

+### Why should I care?
+And there is an equally simple answer for it too.

-Machine learning is all about data and it can be sometimes immensely helpful to be able to gather data and create one's own datasets for testing the model or just adding data to it in general.
+Machine learning is all about data and it can be sometimes **immensely** helpful to be able to gather data and create one's own datasets for testing the model or just adding data to it in general!!
 But then, why write the code when we can just copy and paste things?
 In fact, the example today is simple enough to make you want to do that.
-But, it's not possible for bigger datasets with billions of columns.
+Resist the temptation though.
+It's not possible to do so for bigger datasets with billions of columns.
 So, without delay, let's get started.

 This time we take the help of two python libraries:
 * bs4(for web-scrapping)